 Each time you want to connect to the server, simply open the Site Manager again and click Connect.

 FTP uses two connections to work properly.
-The first connection handles commands like “upload file X”, and the second connection is opened as necessary to send files and other data.
+The first connection handles commands like “Send me file X”, or “Show me the list of files in the Y directory”, and the second connection is then opened to send the file or directory listing.

-Using SFTP fixes this because SFTP only uses a single connection and doesn’t need a second connection, so your firewall or router setup doesn’t matter.
+Disabling SSL/TLS fixes this because the firewall can then see the contents of the first connection.
+Using SFTP fixes it because SFTP only uses a single connection and doesn’t need a second connection, so your firewall or router setup doesn’t matter.